 An EIR must describe existing environmental conditions in the vicinity of the proposed project from both a local and regional perspective, which is referred to as the "environmental setting."
 (CEQA Guidelines § 15125.)
 This description of existing environmental conditions serves as the "baseline" for measuring the qualitative and quantitative changes to the environment that will result from the project and for determining whether those environmental effects are significant.

 (Id.; see also, CEQA Guidelines § 15126.2(a); Neighbors for Smart Rail v.
 Exposition Metro Line Constr.
 Auth.
 (2013) 57 C4th 439, 447.)

 District facilities are a critical part of the Project location's environment, and should be considered throughout the Draft EIR impact categories.
-As noted, the Project is located directly across the street from the District's TIDE Academy (85 feet north of TIDE Academy, according to the Draft EIR).
-(Draft EIR at 4.5-14.)
+As noted, the Project is located approximately 1,400 feet east of the District's TIDE Academy.
+(Draft EIR at 4.3-31.)
 TIDE Academy's first year of operations was the 2019/2020 school year.
 While enrollment was 103 students for the first year of operations, the District anticipates that it will exceed its 400-student capacity at TIDE by the fourth year of operations (2023-2024).
 The Project is otherwise located within the District's Menlo Atherton High School attendance boundary.
 Menlo Atherton High School, which is the county's largest high school, currently exceeds its capacity by 200 students.
 The District is inadequately equipped to house these excess students.
-The proposed Project will be accessed via Jefferson Drive, which road is used by District families, students, and staff to walk, bike, and drive to school from neighborhoods located to the east, west, and south.
-Jefferson Drive and the Bayfront Area generally have been, and are anticipated to continue being, heavily impacted by traffic, traffic exhaust, and fumes due to increased development in the neighborhood.
+The proposed Project will be accessed via entrance points on Independence Drive, which road is used by District families, students, and staff to walk, bike, and drive to TIDE Academy from neighborhoods located to the east, west, and south.
+Independence Drive and the Bayfront Area generally have been, and are anticipated to continue being heavily impacted by traffic, traffic exhaust, and fumes due to increased development in the neighborhood.